AbhiMan1601/Open-Problems-Solution-Attempts/README.md

 # Open-Problems-Solution-Attempts
-This repo contains my exposition into open Mathematical and Statistical Problems (usually checked by faculty members of my university or/and my peers) and I hope to get something worthwhile for publishing as well.
+This repo contains my exposition and comments into open Mathematical and Statistical Problems (usually checked by faculty members of my university or/and my peers) and I hope to get something worthwhile for publishing as well.
+Help with the solutions + alternate solutions + pointing out of mistakes will be appreciated.